 • Downright fun, highly effective for altering body composition and strength gains, and for the strength athlete looking to try something different and non-traditional.

-With all this in mind and having reviewed the training protocol and asking as many questions as possible from the Hybrid Program creator and Body Building Revealed author, Will Brink, I can’t wait to get officially started with my own journey on Hybrid on May 8.
+With all this in mind and having reviewed the training protocol and asking as many questions as possible from the Hybrid Program creator and Body Building Revealed author, Will Brink, I can’t wait to get officially started with my own journey on Hybrid Program.

 I’ve been a group fitness instructor for over 5 years, am a certified personal trainer, work full time as a public policy advocate, and am mommy to a busy and beautiful two-year old princess.

-Every week I’ll detail my goals, stats, and progress (with pics!).
+Every week I’ll detail my goals, stats, and progress, with pics where possible.

 Here’s a little detail about my goals , stats, and diet.

-As far as goals go, for me, it’s to get stronger and build lean body mass by keeping my body guessing with this workout.
+As far as goals go, for me, it’s to get stronger and build lean body mass without adding much additional bodyfat.
 Variety is key here.
 For me, I can easily measure strength by documenting increases in reps and/or poundage after repeating the same workout in a week or so.
 Squats, deadlifts, bench presses, weighted pullups/dips, barbell rows…those are some of the exercises I want to see some gains in.

 At around 111.5 pounds (on a good day!) another obvious goal is to get my weight up to 115, at a minimum.
 At 5”4 (and ¾!)
 I can stand to gain weight.
 I think the only other time I felt OK about deliberately gaining weight was when I was pregnant!
 So this should be fun.
 I’m accomplishing this by eating roughly 2500 calories a day, making any adjustments if I see weight drop.
 I doubt that will happen considering all the food I’m eating.
 The meal plan is below.
 I’m not calling it a diet!